 Ambatovy engages with the international community in Madagascar, including diplomatic missions, UN agencies, donors and international non-governmental organizations (INGOs).
 This engagement helps create and reinforce synergies between Ambatovy and other international groups, and provides valuable opportunities to establish a climate of trust, respect and openness, to exchange information, to develop best practices and to establish partnerships.
 Such partnerships are extremely important for Ambatovy to maintain our social license to operate, to ensure that Ambatovy's interventions are complementary with other groups, to tap each partner's strengths and expertise in order to have a greater and more sustainable impact, and to share experiences and lessons learned.
-In 2018, Ambatovy welcomed several representatives from diplomatic missions and international organizations to visit our sites.
-We also, for the fourth time, hosted a group of participants from the University of Queensland's short course on Local Economic and Social Development in the Extractives (LESDE) at the Mine and Plant Sites.
-Approximately 35 people from across Africa, representing government, civil society and extractive companies, took part in the exchange visit.
+In 2019, Ambatovy welcomed several representatives from diplomatic missions and international organizations to visit our sites.
+Ambatovy also took part in the exchange visit that took place in May 2019 between Madagascar and the Philippines as part of the "Shared Resources, Joint Solutions" initiative, funded by the IUCN Holland, with a formal presentation to the group, the organization of a site visit to the Mine, and participation on a panel discussion at a multi-stakeholder forum.